Mount Etna, Sicily, Italy (37.7°N, 15.0°E)

 75

-The rightmost portion of the spectrogram shows a transition into high-intensity, broadband noise that obscures the st…
+The rightmost portion of the spectrogram shows a sharp, intense vertical band of broadband noise spanning the entire …

 -